| 开发者 | dpknauss |

 wp-content/plugins/maestro-menu-editor and activate from Plugins.No — and this is important.
 Hiding an item is cosmetic: it removes the link from the admin menu but does not stop anyone from reaching the page by typing or bookmarking its URL.
 Real access is governed by each page's registered capability.
 To truly block all access to a page, use a capability manager such as User Role Editor or PublishPress Capabilities.

 Everyone.
-Maestro stores one global configuration that applies to all users; it is not per-user.
-Per-role visibility lets you hide items from specific roles, but the rename/reorder/icon changes themselves are global.
+Maestro stores one global configuration that applies to all users.
+Visibility is the exception: you can hide items from chosen roles, or from named individuals, so what each person sees can differ.
+The rename/reorder/icon changes themselves are global.

 Yes.
 The hide by role feature includes the administrator role.
 However, you have to be an administrator to use Maestro's features, so if you hide a menu item from administrators, you are hiding it from yourself as well.
 Remember that this is cosmetic, not a permission change, and you can reset any or all of the changes made in Maestro at any time.